tether/Workflow/README.md

 - Decide what the next product improvement is (feature, stability/performance improvement, tech debt, etc).
 - Verify that this product improvement provides value for the people who use your product.
 Especially if this is a feature focused on a specific target audience.
     - Challenge the reason to put scarce resources into it.
-- Verify that <strong>NOW</strong> is the proper time to implement this improvement.
+- Verify that **NOW** is the proper time to implement this improvement.
     - Challenge the reason to put scarce resources into it at this very moment.

 ### 2. UNDERSTAND.